BM25 Tuning & Weights

 BM25 Fundamentals in Production Indexing

-BM25 remains the probabilistic retrieval standard for modern search architectures.
+BM25 remains the probabilistic retrieval standard for modern search architectures, and within the broader Ranking Algorithms & Relevance Tuning pipeline it is the lexical foundation every other signal builds on.
 Its foundation relies on term frequency saturation and inverse document frequency calculations.
 These mathematical components directly determine how documents rank against user queries.

 Implementation Steps